lightpriest/knife-graph/README.md

     knife graph # => knife-graph.jpg

-A couple of options are available:
+A few options are available:

 ### Environment